 All my love.

 This week the shift has happened from avoiding everything breakup to diving right in to all those painful songs that were no doubt written for this life and the RomComs that will have us laugh-crying till we’re out of Haagen Dazs milk chocolate covered vanilla ice cream bars from nana’s freezer and yes who’s couch I’m surfing cause I was just discharged from a seven month in and off stay at the hospital and my place was mice and cockroach infested n I couldn’t come home from life saving blood treatments to that no sir.

 Here’s a snippet of how the breakup is going and your required break up listening song is Someone You Loved by Lewis Capaldi who I will be seeing in Montreal in October.
-Homework, I know ugh but I don’t ask that much if you just that you love me unconditionally and maybe throw s break up song for my repertoire my way… Too much?
+Homework, I know ugh but I don’t ask that much of you, just that you love me unconditionally and maybe throw a break up song for my repertoire my way… Too much?